jimmycleuren/fireping/docs/docs/dashboard_guide.md

 Sliding up or down wil respectively zoom in or out.
 On the navigation plane you can set change the date and the amount of time you want to be shown by the graph.

-## Slaves
+## slaves
-Clicking the `Slaves` tab wil show a list of all slaves serving the master, their slave group and their last contact.
+Clicking the `slaves` tab wil show a list of all slaves serving the master, their slave group and their last contact.

 ## Alerts
 This shows all the domains with active alerts.
 Clicking the title will show you the alerts per device.
 Clicking the device wil redirect you to the graph.